raspibolt/deprecated-version2/raspibolt_62_commandline.md

 nav_order: 80
 has_toc: false
 ---
+{% include_relative include_deprecated-notice.md %}

 ## Bonus guide: Pimp the command line
 *Difficulty: easy*

 ### Command prompt
 You can prettify your command prompt for each user by enabling color output and setting a custom prompt.

 * Open and edit `.bashrc`  as shown below, save and exit `$ nano /home/admin/.bashrc`